Alexcitten/ArLetDiscordBot/README.md

 Code provided for study.

 Release of this version of the bot 08/12/2022 18:30 GMT+3<br> <br>
+I am planning to add real time view of various metrics, more smart contracts in the future, and a command to search and view desired information from Arweave sites, for example - ArWiki.<br><br>
 UPD: I don't have a valid contract right now Another Money.

 🔗 https://alexcitten.ml/arlet (don't ready)<br>